Fails And Facepalms With Amazon’s Alexa: Don’t Let The Kids Near That Thing

 While Amazon’s Alexa is already available for purchase in the form of Amazon Dot, Tap, and Echo in the US, Mattel Aristotle is only available for purchase come June.

-[Featured image by Jeff Chiu/AP Photo]
+[Featured Image by Jeff Chiu/AP Photo]